pragma-/pbot/doc/Admin.md

 `password` | The password for this admin account.
 `loggedin` | Whether the admin is logged in or not.
 `stayloggedin` | Do not log the admin out when they part/quit.

+#### Listing admins
+To list admins, use the `list admins` command.
+This is not an admin command, but it is included here for completeness.

+Usage: `list admins`

+When used in a channel, it will list only the admins for that channel, plus all global admins.
+When used from private message, it will list all admins from all channels, including global admins.

 ### Channel management commands